JS12540/RAG-with-Knowledge-Graph-and-Llama-Index/README.md

 # Construct the Knowledge Graph Index

 Creating a Knowledge Graph usually involves specialized and complex tasks.
 However, by utilizing the Llama Index (LLM), the KnowledgeGraphIndex, and the GraphStore, we can facilitate the creation of a relatively effective Knowledge Graph from any data source supported by Llama Hub.

+- **max_triplets_per_chunk** : it governs the number of relationship triplets processed per data chunk
+- **include_embeddings** : toggles the inclusion of vector embeddings within the index for advanced analytics.